 My solution is to pare the dish down to the essentials, the result is still amazingly juicy and flavored pork – with just a fraction of the complexity.
 The below recipe for cochinita pibil is a simplified and easy version of the classic Yucatan dish that anyone can put together with a little time.

-The only unusual ingredient is achiote paste which you might not be able to find locally, but you can easily buy on Amazon for around five bucks.
+The only unusual ingredient is achiote paste which you might not be able to find locally, but you can easily buy on Amazon (affiliate link) for around five bucks.
 This terracotta mixture of achiote seeds and oil imparts the unmistakable flavor of this slow cooked pork dish.
 The 14oz package linked to here is plenty for three to four precautions of the dish too.

 At its simplest, this is citrus-marinated pork butt, cooked low and slow for hours until fork-shreddingly tender – what’s not to love?